-- (a) In a custody proceeding, the court, on its own or on motion, may appoint either a child's attorney or a best interests attorney.
-Whether or not the court appoints an attorney, the court may appoint a court-appointed advisor.
-An appointment may be made at any stage of the proceeding and the order of appointment must designate the role of the appointee. - (b) In determining whether an appointment is appropriate, the court shall consider the circumstances and needs of the child, the court's need for information and assistance, the financial burden on the parties and the cost of available alternatives for resolving the issues in the proceeding, and any factors indicating a particularized need for representation, including: - (1) any desire for a representative expressed by the child; - (2) any inappropriate adult influence on or manipulation of the child; - (3) the likelihood that the child will be called as a witness or be questioned by the court in chambers and the need to minimize harm to the child from the processes of litigation;
+(a) In a custody proceeding, the court, on its own or on motion, may appoint either a child's attorney or a best interests attorney.
+Whether or not the court appoints an attorney, the court may appoint a court-appointed advisor best interests advocate.
+An appointment may be made at any stage of the proceeding and the order of appointment order must designate the role of the appointee.

+(b) In determining whether an appointment under subsection (a) is appropriate, the court shall consider the circumstances and needs of the child, the court's need for information and assistance, the financial burden on the parties and the cost of available alternatives for resolving the issues in the proceeding, and any factors indicating a particularized need for representation, including:

+(1) any desire for a representative representation or participation expressed by the child;

+(2) any inappropriate adult influence on or manipulation of the child;

+(3) the likelihood that the child will be called as a witness or be questioned by the court in chambers and the need to minimize harm to the child from the processes of litigation;

+(4) any level of acrimony that indicates a lack of objectivity of the parties regarding the needs of the child;

+(5) any interference, or threatened interference, with custody, access, visitation, or parenting time, including abduction or risk of abduction of the child;

+(6) the likelihood of a geographic relocation of the child that could substantially reduce the child's time with:

+(A) a parent;

-- (4) any level of acrimony that indicates a lack of objectivity of the parties regarding the needs of the child; - (5) any interference, or threatened interference, with custody, access, visitation, or parenting time, including abduction or risk of abduction of the child; - (6) the likelihood of a geographic relocation of the child that could substantially reduce the child's time with: - (A) a parent, - (B) a sibling, or - (C) other individual with whom the child has a close relationship; - (7) any conduct by a party or an individual with whom a party associates that raises serious concerns for the safety of the child during periods of custody, visitation, or parenting time with that party; - (8) any special physical, educational, or mental-health needs of the child that require investigation or advocacy; and - (9) any dispute as to paternity. - (c) If the court determines to make an appointment under subsection (a), in determining whether a child's attorney, best interests attorney, or court appointed advisor is appropriate, the court shall consider such factors as the child's age and developmental level, any desire for an attorney expressed by the child, whether the child has expressed objectives in the proceeding, the value of an independent advocate for the child's best interests, and the value of a court-appointed advisor's expertise.
+(B) a sibling; or

+(C) another individual with whom the child has a close relationship;

+(7) any conduct by a party or an individual with whom a party associates which raises serious concerns for the safety of the child during periods of custody, visitation, or parenting time with that party;

+(8) any special physical, educational, or mental-health needs of the child that require investigation or advocacy; and

+(9) any dispute as to paternity of the child.

+(c) If the court determines to make an appointment under subsection (a), in determining deciding whether a child's attorney, best interests attorney, or court-appointed advisor best interests advocate is appropriate, the court shall consider such factors as the child's age and developmental level, any desire for an attorney expressed by the child, whether the child has expressed objectives in the proceeding, the value of an independent advocate representative for the child's best interests, and the value of a court-appointed advisor's best interests advocate's expertise and experience.